 Despite any challenges, you are not the first to follow the path of working full time as a surrogate.
 There is a wealth of resources and guidance from women and professionals who have learned firsthand from their experience working while pregnant.

 Perhaps you are looking for ways to continue to stay home with your own children while earning income.
-There are plenty of stay at home moms who decide to become surrogates, but it is very rare for women to quit jobs outside the home and rely on surrogacy as their primary source of income.
-While surrogacy is a great source of additional income, surrogacy compensation is not something that can be relied on long term.
+There are plenty of stay at home moms who decide to become surrogates.

-Conversely, other candidates have inquired if it is possible to be a full time surrogate mother.
 To be clear, surrogacy is not a job.
-It is a calling which compensates, and it is prudent to consider the ways in which surrogacy is different than a regular salary.
+It is a calling which compensates and it is prudent to consider the ways in which surrogacy is different than a regular salary.

 Steady compensation.
 Significant payments may not begin until the first or second confirmation of the baby’s heartbeat.
 Although it is rare, matches can sometimes face challenges in reaching that particular milestone.
-If your match experiences delays, deposit of your compensation is also delayed.
+If your match experiences delays, your compensation may also be delayed.

 Health insurance.
-It may be crucial to maintain your employment status throughout your journey as a surrogate.
-This is especially the case if your health insurance is provided by your employer.
-ConceiveAbilites’ surrogates are required to have health insurance.
+It may be crucial to maintain your employment status throughout your journey as a surrogate to avoid disruptions in your primary health insurance, if your health insurance is provided by your employer.

 1. Know your rights.
 Working with a reputable surrogacy agency like ConceiveAbilities gives you access to an in house legal team to help your understand your rights and what laws are applicable to you.
 State laws and employer policies vary, but it is generally illegal for employers to discriminate based on pregnancy or related conditions.
-This is just one example of your rights as a surrogate, and working with your agency’s legal team will help you understand the full scope of your rights related to your employment while pregnant.
+This is just one example of your rights as a surrogate, and working with our legal team along with your own attorney will help you understand the full scope of your rights related to your employment while pregnant.

 2. Talk to management.
 It’s highly encouraged to tell your boss or HR about your pregnancy before other coworkers.
-First, this will give your boss more context to better assist if you need additional accommodations during work or have a one off pregnancy-related situation come up.
+First, this will give your boss more context to better assist if you need additional accommodations during work.
 Second, your boss’s knowledge may help limit the news traveling until you choose to share it with your other coworkers.
-Third, being up front with your boss opens a conversation to game plan for situations that do arise.
+Third, being up front with your boss opens communication to game plan for any pregnancy-related situations that may arise.

 3. Prepare for common side effects.
 Taking a proactive approach to managing these effects during work can be beneficial.

 Fatigue: Incorporating short, frequent breaks or walks into your workday can help reboot energy if you are feeling fatigued.
-Adding more iron and protein to your diet can also help reduce fatigue caused by iron deficiency.
-Try keeping some jerky on hand, or incorporate a big leafy salad at lunch.
-Drinking plenty of fluids is important whether or not you are pregnant, and it can help combat fatigue.
+Adding more protein to your diet can also help reduce fatigue.
+Try keeping some high protein snacks on hand, or incorporate a big leafy salad at lunch.
+Drinking plenty of fluids is important whether or not you are pregnant and staying hydrated can help combat fatigue.
 Even if it’s the last thing you want to do at the end of the day, sticking to your exercise routine also has its benefits: it boosts mental and physical energy levels, as does focusing on getting a full night’s sleep as often as you can.

-Discomfort: Make small changes to reduce physical and mental discomfort throughout the day.
+Discomfort: Make small changes to reduce physical discomfort throughout the day.
 Do you need to bring a pillow to work for better back support while you are sitting?
 Do you have a comfortable pair of shoes with good arch support for long periods of standing?
 Small considerations like these can have a big impact.
-Stress also plays a part in how mentally comfortable you feel.
-If your job is feeling extra draining since you began your surrogacy journey, try implementing mini-meditations throughout the day, or seeking out the support of a friend or trusted coworker for a productive vent session.
+Stay healthy mentally as well.
+Try implementing mini-meditations throughout the day, or seeking out the support of a friend or trusted coworker for vexing problems.